KarolS/millfork/COMPILING.md

 * run `sbt compile` to compile the project

-* run `sbt assemble` to build the executable jar file, it should appear in `target/scala-2.12`
+* run `sbt assembly` to build the executable jar file, it should appear in `target/scala-2.12`

 ### Building a native executable